 Bremelanotide PT-141 peptide as a theoretical treatment for sexual dysfunction in a controlled research environment

-The use of Bremelanotide as a treatment for sexual dysfunctions experienced by both male and patients were not discovered due to research on this particular topic.
+The use of Bremelanotide as a treatment for sexual dysfunctions experienced by researchers were not discovered due to research on this particular topic.
 Instead, the discovery of this particular connection is often considered accidental.